xavierholt/recipes/Chocolate Rum Pecan Pie.md

 - 3 eggs
 - 1/2 tsp salt

-- ~2 C toasted pecans
+Mix the melted butter, corn syrup, brown sugar, eggs, and salt in a large bowl.

 - 1/2 C chocolate chips
 - 1/4 C rum

-## Instructions

-Mix one pie crust.

-Preheat oven to 375 F.  Toast the pecans while the oven is heating - this should take ten or fifteen minutes.

-Mix the melted butter, corn syrup, brown sugar, eggs, and salt  in a large bowl.
-Stir in the pecans, chocolate chips, and rum.
+Let the pecans cool slightly.
+Stir the pecans, chocolate chips, and rum into the filling.
 Roll out the pie crust and line a pie plate.
-Pour in the filling.
-Bake for 42 minutes.
+Add the filling.
+Bake at 375 F for 42 minutes.

 Serve with whipped cream or vanilla ice cream.